dolores1234/getting_cleaning_data/README.md

 	and assigned to the data frame y.
 The y data frame now has 563 rows and 2 columns.
 Column 2 of y is used to replace the default variables names in the merged_data data frame.

-	* as requested, I was able to search for all variables names in mergedData that contain the pattern "-mean(" or the pattern "-std(".
+	* as requested, I was able to search for all variable names in mergedData that contain the pattern "-mean(" or the pattern "-std(".
 These patterns will identify only those variables on which the mean or standard deviation calculation were applied.
 The "grep" function was used to perform the search, replacement and retrieval of only the desired variable names.
 	This vector of desired names is used to transform (subset) the mergedData data frame to 10299 observations on 66 variables and